drplote/FG-2e-PlayersOption/README.md

 You can specify a shield's hit points the same way as for armor above.
 If you haven't specified it yourself, it assumes you're using AD&D 2e PHB shields, which only provide 1 AC, and gives them the same number of hit points for that 1 AC that would have been spread out amongst all the levels for a Hackmaster shield.
 For instance, in Hackmaster a Medium Shield gives +3 AC and has HP of `[5,4,3]`.
 In 2e, it gives +1 AC, so I defaulted it to act like it has HP: `[12]`.

+You can hold "ALT" while rolling damage against a combatant to force the damage to apply to it's shield.

 ### Hackmaster Stat Scaling

 This options toggles between using the 2E attribute bonuses and the Hackmaster attribute bonuses (to-hit modifiers, damage modifiers, reaction adjustments, etc).
 It also has the side effect of enabling the Hackmaster/1e style rules for armor bulk affecting movement, though this only comes up if you actually put a "Bulk: b" entry in the armor's "Properties" text field, where valid values of b are "non", "fairly", and "bulky".
 Should default to non if no bulk is provided, effectively ignoring this rule.